rootnoob/flexi-chains/README.md

 <h1>EDIT: Important Update^^</h1>

 ^^
 Flexi-chains is set to be adopted by some awesome people, (new company incoming), better suited to develop it than I am - will update as we launch (stay tuned).

+**If you are interested in contributing/joining-the-team please contact me**.

 **Flexi Chains** is a* **multi-protocol tunnel-chaining**, configurable, easy-to-use, **application for [QubesOS](https://qubes-os.org)**.